blue-build/modules/modules/initramfs/README.md

 - customizing `plymouth` theming
 - other unknown modifications

-It is recommended to set this module as one of the last in module execution order, to ensure that initramfs regeneration will cover all modifications that you did.
+You only need to run the regeneration once per build, not separately for each modification requiring it.
+It is recommended to set this module as one of the last in your recipe, to ensure that initramfs regeneration will cover all the modifications done before it.

 :::note
 Client-side initramfs regeneration like `rpm-ostree initramfs` & `rpm-ostree initramfs-etc` are for local-users only & not to be confused with this module's build-time initramfs regeneration.